Penguin | 2004

 Though I am, in large part, a misanthrope, I do have a respect for human beings and the advances we can make as a society.
 It seems just plain ridiculous that there would ever be a question about what kind of scientific research we should be doing with cadavers.
 As if they know.
 As if they didn’t donate their bodies to science for a reason.
 As if some person sitting in a government chamber going “ewwwww” about research that might make some uncomfortable, is a good enough reason to not see progress and find advancements for the future safety of all of us.
 Or to cure diseases.
 Or to save a woman’s life.

 Like, for real some of you suck.

 If you don’t like hearing that, please head to the comment section, take what you’d like to write back to me in argument and insert it deep into your rectum, because I don’t give a shit.

 That said, there’s also a part of this book about souls that I found kind of silly and eye-roll worthy.
 I’m not religious or “spiritual” – though I waver on some ideas about human energy – the facts that souls were even included in a book based on cadaver science didn’t land with me.
 Especially when you start getting into things like the donor organ transferring “traits” of the “soul” it came from into the recipient.
 “I got a new heart and it made me a sex addict!”
-No, you had a brush with death and the psychological ramification of that, combined with knowing someone else’s heart is in your body, has just fucked you up.
+No, you had a brush with death and the psychological ramification of that, combined with knowing someone else’s heart is in your body, has fucked you up.
 Stop cheating on your wife and get some therapy!

 Anyway, I’m not typically a super squeamish person, except for that part in Hostel where he slashes that guy’s ankles…

 …but the whole thing about animal testing in this book just made me want to scream.
 Head transplants on monkeys just to see what happens?
 I will burn this place to the FUCKING GROUND!
 These are living things!